 Harriott’s father father was Chester Harriott, the jazz pianist from Jamaica who came to England in 1952 on a scholarship for the Royal School of Music.
 His mother Peppy Strudwick was a nurse from Jamaica.
 Her father, Clifford T Strudwick, had cooked at the White House for American President Franklin Roosevelt.

-Ainsley, along with his brother and sister, grew up in Balham, south London; he still lives in the Wandsworth Common area.
+Ainsley, along with his brother and sister, grew up in Balham, south London; he still lived in the Wandsworth Common area (as of 2010.)
 Peppy and Chester’s marriage later broke up.

 Ainsley learned to cook from his mother, and trained in cooking at Westminster College.
 At 16, he became a trainee in a restaurant called “Verry’s” in London, where he went on to become commis chef.
 He then moved to become Chef Tournant at Strand Palace Hotel, and tried his hand at running a catering company.
 He then left the restaurant business for a bit, and toured around singing and doing comedy as part of a duo called “The Calypso Twins” (with Paul Boross.)
 They made one record in the early 1990s.

 Chronology of work

 - 1988 — Appeared in four episodes of a British comedy series, “Hale and Pace”